- Centers & Specialties

 - Provider Gender

-Dr. Khera received his BS in Biology and Neurosciences from Duke University in 2005, graduating summa cum laude.
+Dr. Amit Khera received his BS in Biology and Neurosciences from Duke University in 2005, graduating summa cum laude.
 He received his MD with Alpha Omega Alpha honors from the Perelman School of Medicine at the University of Pennsylvania in 2010.
 He completed his internship and residency in internal medicine at the Brigham and Women's Hospital, Harvard Medical School in 2013.
 He completed his clinical and research fellowship in cardiovascular medicine at the Massachusetts General Hospital, Harvard Medical School in 2016.

 Dr. Khera is a physician-scientist with expertise in epidemiology, clinical medicine, and human genetics.
 Among his scientific contributions, he pioneered a new approach to quantify genetic risk for common diseases, developed biomarkers that provide new biologic insights, and analyzed large-scale gene sequencing data to highlight key pathways underlying risk for coronary artery disease.
 His research program uses genetic variation as a tool to uncover new biology and enable enhanced clinical care informed by inherited susceptibility.